57blocks/website-article/articles/Frontend Performance Optimization/README.md

 ### 10. Optimizing Javascript Execution

-**For UI changes, use `requestAnimationFrame`** `requestAnimationFrame` is called by the browser before the next repaint, and compared to `setInterval` or `setTimeout`, it can optimize more intelligently within the browser's frame rendering.
+For UI changes, use `requestAnimationFrame` `requestAnimationFrame` is called by the browser before the next repaint, and compared to `setInterval` or `setTimeout`, it can optimize more intelligently within the browser's frame rendering.
 Using `setInterval` or `setTimeout` may lead to the callback running at some point within a frame, potentially at the end of the frame, often resulting in missing a frame and causing interface stutter. `requestAnimationFrame `ensures that the callback is executed when the browser is ready for the next repaint, making the animation smoother.

-**Avoid long tasks, optimize code**

 Avoid long tasks and optimize code.
 Long tasks take more than 50 milliseconds to execute and can be released on the Main Thread by:

-- Web Workers: Web Workers run in the background as independent threads with their own stack, heap memory, and message queue.
+- **Web Workers**: Web Workers run in the background as independent threads with their own stack, heap memory, and message queue.
 Communication with the main thread can only be done through the `postMessage` method, and direct manipulation of the DOM is not possible.
 That makes Web Workers well-suited for tasks that do not require direct interaction with the DOM.

 For example, a Web Worker can perform operations such as sorting or searching on large datasets, avoiding blocking the main thread with computationally intensive tasks and ensuring the responsiveness of the main thread.

 By executing these time-consuming tasks in a Web Worker, the performance and responsiveness of the main thread be improved, and it also takes better advantage of the performance benefits of multi-core processors.
 Separating computational tasks from user interface operations helps improve the overall user experience and ensures smooth page operation.

-- Service Worker: A Service Worker is a script that runs in the background and intercepts or handles network requests.
+- **Service Worker**: A Service Worker is a script that runs in the background and intercepts or handles network requests.
 By making reasonable use of Service Workers, reducing dependence on the main thread and improving application performance, resources can be cached.

-- Long Task: To ensure that long-running tasks do not block the main thread, we can break these long tasks into small, asynchronously executed sub-tasks.
+- **Long Task**: To ensure that long-running tasks do not block the main thread, we can break these long tasks into small, asynchronously executed sub-tasks.
 Such strategies include:

-  1. Using `requestIdleCallback` as an optimization schedules the execution of low-priority or background tasks when the main thread is idle, improving page responsiveness.
+  1. **Using `requestIdleCallback` as an optimization** schedules the execution of low-priority or background tasks when the main thread is idle, improving page responsiveness.
 This method helps ensure that task execution does not interfere with user interaction and page rendering, but occurs when the main thread is idle.

-  2. Manually deferring code execution can cause tasks to be placed at the end of the queue without being able to specify priority directly.
-The code might look like:
+  2. **Manually deferring code execution can cause tasks to be placed at the end of the queue without being able to specify priority directly.** The code might look like:

      ```ts
      function yieldToMain() {